 - Made policy changes for NHS and emergency services workers to make their life easier in the event of an accident and keep them on the road, waiving claims excess fees and providing a free courtesy vehicle

-- Supported NHS volunteers by guaranteeing cover for customers using their vehicle to transport people, deliver medical supplies and equipment, or items to people who are self-isolating
+- Supported NHS volunteers by guaranteeing cover for customers using their vehicle to transport people, deliver medical supplies and equipment, or items to people who were self-isolating

 - Supported customers who are in financial hardship as a result of the outbreak.
 We're being flexible with customers struggling with monthly payments for insurance and personal loans

-- A £4 million Admiral Support Fund has been set up to offer funding and support throughout south Wales – our home for the past 27 years and £100,000 has been donated to the Wales Coronavirus Resilience Fund through Community Foundation Wales, and Admiral’s operations outside the UK are also supporting their own local communities.
+- A £4 million Admiral Support Fund was set up to offer funding and support throughout south Wales – our home for the past 27 years and £100,000 has been donated to the Wales Coronavirus Resilience Fund through Community Foundation Wales, and Admiral’s operations outside the UK are also supporting their own local communities.
 Read more about our community support work

-- No staff are being furloughed under the UK Government funded scheme.
+- No staff were furloughed under the UK Government funded scheme.
 We don’t expect to benefit from any other Government-funded initiatives